 Bring something to sterilise water with

 Of course, there are many countries you will travel to where the water will be undrinkable, least you want to contract some kind of horrible stomach disease.
-That sounds like fun – I know I enjoyed having that happen when I travelled to Cuba early last year.
+That sounds like fun – I know I enjoyed having that happen to me when I travelled to Cuba early last year.

 I’ve used a SteriPEN or iodine tablets in countries with undrinkable water.
 However, this won’t help so much in cases where the water is brackish.
 In this circumstance, you’ll need it to be filtered, which is where bottles like Clearly Filtered or a reader’s suggestion of Lifestraw come in handy.